 Under WIOA, Boards engage and support AEL grant recipients in various activities that promote students' success in meeting their career and educational goals.
-Finding ways to innovate AEL and leverage education, training, support, and career development resources continues to be critical in fostering student and system success.
+Finding ways to innovate AEL and leverage education, training, support, and career development resources continues to be key to fostering student and system success.
 AEL and its Texas workforce partners share the goal of building a wider, more valuable array of services that better assist their mutual customers in attaining educational goals that support career development and the transition to higher education while helping strengthen families and communities.
-An example of a targeted AEL program includes workplace literacy programs, which focus on developing workplace competencies that are tailored to specific employer needs.
+Workplace literacy programs focus on developing workplace competencies that are tailored to specific employer needs.
 Additionally, programs for internationally trained professionals support individuals who are highly skilled but need English language acquisition to be competitive job seekers.
 These programs are supported by both Boards and AEL grant recipients as they work together to identify employers and job seekers who could benefit from services.